RSapsford89/a-walk-in-the-park/README.md

 ![Sign Up modal window](readme-images/image-14.png)

 ## Technology
+A summary of technology used to create the website is below, an expanded section is in the Credits section:
+* languages used are HTML and CSS
+* Software development was written in VS code: https://code.visualstudio.com/
+* Debugging and testing was carried out in Microsoft's Edge broswer using DevTools: https://www.microsoft.com/en-us/edge/?form=MA13RE?ocid=ORSEARCH_Bing
+* Balsamiq was used to create wireframes: https://balsamiq.com/
+* Bootstrap was used for responsiveness design across the site: https://getbootstrap.com/
 ### Code
 Bootstrap 5.3* used to assist with the styling and responsiveness.
 In particular, it was required for the gallery and Walk cards.